monarch-initiative/mondo/docs/editors-guide/mondo-website-editing.md

-# Mondo website editing guidelines
+# Mondo community website editing guidelines

-_Updated 04-Oct-2023_
+_Updated 17-Jan-2024_

 ## Overview
 These instructions are for updating the <a href="https://mondo.monarchinitiative.org/" target="_blank">Mondo Disease Ontology community web site</a>.
 The files for the web site are contained within the `mondo` repo[1] and the web site files are in the `gh-pages` branch.
 A GitHub Action called `pages build and deployment` deploys the web site.
 The web site is built with Jekyll.

 ## Prerequisites
-- Clone the Mondo GitHub repo[1] locally
+- Clone the <a href="https://github.com/monarch-initiative/mondo" target="_blank">Mondo GitHub repo</a> locally
-- Install Docker[2]
+- Install Docker following these <a href="https://oboacademy.github.io/obook/howto/setup-docker/" target="_blank">instructions</a>

 ## Instructions